You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 In 2009, all forms of gambling in Ukraine were banned, but the market recently opened back up.
 After 11 years, gambling was legalized again in the summer of 2020, kindling considerable interest among local and foreign investors.

-The new legislation allows for online and land-based casinos, betting shops, gaming halls, and poker rooms.
+The new legislation allowed for online and land-based casinos, betting shops, gaming halls, and poker rooms.
 Licensing requirements and fees are different for each type of business; in the case of land-based gambling establishments, they depend on geographical location.
-Our team here at Slotegrator covered the details in our video.

 In 2022, during the early stages of the war, authorities changed the law to allow certain business sectors, including gambling, to enjoy a reduced 2% tax rate on their profits.
 As a result, almost all gambling operators quickly adopted this simpler tax system.
 However, in 2023, authorities proposed axing the perk, as tax contributions to the budget fell short of expectations.

-However, overall, as one of the many promising regions for the gambling business in 2023, it is definitely a good idea for prospective operators and investors to closely monitor the situation in the country.
+However, overall, as one of the many promising regions for the gambling business, it is definitely a good idea for prospective operators and investors to closely monitor the situation in the country.

 Despite the challenging circumstances the country is facing, the gambling industry in Ukraine still shows potential for growth and success.
 We will continue monitoring the situation in Ukraine closely and provide updates accordingly.